AlexandrLopes/AlexandrLopes/README.md

 ### 🚀 About Me & The Mission

 I am a Junior Cloud Engineer setting the stage for a professional chapter in Europe.
-My philosophy is: **be the best although the ods**.
+My philosophy is: **The hard work pays off**.

 I believe the best way to learn Cloud Engineering is by *doing*.
 That's why I created **[Cloud Engineering Labs](https://github.com/AlexandrLopes/cloud-engineering-labs)**, and **[AWS Study Journey](https://github.com/AlexandrLopes/aws-study-journey)**  centrals hub's where I document my experiments, creating a bridge between theory and real-world implementation.